suetanvil-misc/xhaskell/docs/ABOUT.md

-Haskell is a purely functional, lazy, statically-typed programming language with inferred static typing.
+Haskell is a purely functional, lazy, statically-typed programming language with type inference.

-"Functional" means that functions are first-class data types.
+**Functional** means that functions are first-class data types.

-"Purely Functional" means (roughly) that there are no side effects.
+**Purely Functional** means (roughly) that there are no side effects.
 Every function will always return the same value for a given argument will do nothing else.

-"Lazy" (a.k.a "non-strict") means that the compiler will put off evaluating a thing until absolutely neccessary.
+**Lazy** (a.k.a "non-strict") means that the compiler will put off evaluating a thing until absolutely neccessary.
 This lets you safely do wierd stuff like operating on an infinite list--the language will only create it up to the last value you actually use.

-"Static typing" means that identifiers have a type set at compile time like those in Java, C++ or C#; not at run time as like those in Python, Ruby or JavaScript.
+**Statically-typed** means that identifiers have a type set at compile time--like those in Java, C++ or C#--instead of holding any type like those in Python, Ruby or JavaScript.

-"Inferred static typing" means static typing but the compiler will often figure out the type of an identifier by itself.
+**Type inference** means that the compiler will often figure out the type of an identifier by itself so you don't have to specify the type of an identifier.
 Scala and later versions of C# both do this.

 Haskell syntax is beautiful and minimal.
 For example, here is an implemention of quicksort in 6 lines: